armory/docs/content/en/scale-agent/reference/api/dynamic-accounts.md

 ### Prerequisites
 - The account must be in an `INACTIVE` or `FAILED` state.
 - An active connection with Agent.

 ### Request parameters
 - `name`: the name of the account matching the account in clouddriver accounts.
-- `zoneId` (optional): the name of the zoneId for the targeted agent `replicaset`, it is by default `deploymentName_namespace,`
+- `zoneId` (optional): the name of the zoneId for the targeted Agent `replicaset`, it is by default `deploymentName_namespace,`
 - `kubeConfigFile` (optional): a secret token for a `kubeconfig` path or file, it supports `encrypted/encryptedFile`.

 > If the `zoneId` is supplied in a prior `POST` request it is not necessary to include it in this call.
 In this scenario the request tells Clouddriver to send the account to all agents.
-Keep in mind that if the targeted k8s cluster in `kubeconfig` is unreachable by one agent leaving out the `zoneId` may unnecessary stress on the services infrastructure.
+Keep in mind that if the targeted k8s cluster in `kubeconfig` is unreachable by one Agent leaving out the `zoneId` may unnecessary stress on the services infrastructure.

-> The `kubeconfigFile` is optional only if supplied in the previous `POST` or if the native account `kubeconfig` works for the targeted agent.
+> The `kubeconfigFile` is optional only if supplied in the previous `POST` or if the native account `kubeconfig` works for the targeted Agent.
 In most cases it is a best practice to include this parameter with a valid value.

 #### Example request body